tomipasin/amazon-scraping/README.md

 ## How can I run it?
 Simple, clone this repository and run the npm command informing the product to search for.

 In this example we are searching for 'bike':

 `npm run start -- --product=bike`

 If you have to search for anything with more than one word please use `%20` to replace spaces.

-In this example we are searching for 'Che Guevara' `npm run start -- --product=Che%20Guevara`
+In this example we are searching for 'Che Guevara':

+`npm run start -- --product=Che%20Guevara`

 The results will be available on Results folder.